Middle aged woman

 Because the ovaries are deep in the pelvis, if the tumour gets bigger it may affect nearby organs.
 This can include the bladder or the bowel.
 This in turn can lead to symptoms.

-Ovarian cancer is the fourth most common cancer in women.
-Each year about 400 women are diagnosed with it in Ireland.
+Each year about 390 women are diagnosed with it in Ireland.*

 What are the ovaries and what do they do?